ShashiBhushanSharma-debug/Project-ALDAS/README.md

 # Overview

-ALDAS (Autonomous Launching and Docking Assistance System) is a robotics platform designed to enable autonomous launch, precision docking, and charging of an unmanned aerial vehicle (UAV) using a mobile unmanned ground vehicle (UGV).
+ALDAS (Autonomous Launching and Docking Assistance System) is a robotics platform designed to enable autonomous launch, precision docking, and charging of an Unmanned Aerial Vehicle (UAV) using a mobile Unmanned Ground Vehicle (UGV).

-The objective is to eliminate manual intervention by allowing a drone to repeatedly:
+The objective is to enable a fully autonomous mission cycle by allowing the UAV to:

-- Launch from a mobile rover
+- Launch from a mobile ground rover
 - Perform autonomous missions
 - Detect and align with the moving docking station
-- Land accurately
+- Execute precision landing
-- Recharge
+- Recharge onboard
-- Repeat the mission cycle
+- Relaunch for subsequent missions

 The project integrates **PX4**, **Gazebo Harmonic**, and **ROS 2 Jazzy** to provide a realistic simulation environment before deployment on physical hardware.